johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   This policy controls the dynamic code settings for Microsoft Edge.

 Disabling dynamic code improves the security of Microsoft Edge by preventing potentially hostile dynamic code and third-party code from making changes to Microsoft Edge's behavior.
-However this might cause compatibility issues with third-party software that must run in the browser process.
+However this might cause compatibility issues with third-party software (e.g. certain printer drivers) that must run in the browser process.

 If you set this policy to 0 (the default) or leave unset, then Microsoft Edge will use the default settings.